-Sound (formerly Julie) Brown is a composer, vocalist, and holistic healing practitioner, with an inherent co-thread in social justice & decolonization work, mainly through embodied, spiritual-psychological pathways.
+Sound (formerly Julie) Brown is a composer, vocalist, and holistic healing practitioner with an inherent co-thread in decolonization and social justice work; mainly through land-based, embodied, spiritual-psychological pathways.

-Sound's music includes a-cappella chant-based circular pieces, large-scale orchestrated song landscapes, improvisational solo and collaborative practices, and a bit of classic singer-songwriter flavor.
-All of which explore relationship between lyrical language, the wordless, mantra, and prayer.
+Sound's music includes sacred chant-based chamber pieces, large-scale orchestrated song landscapes, improvisational solo and collaborative practices, and a bit of classic singer-songwriter flavor.
+All of which explore relationship between the wordless, mantra, lyrical language, and prayer.

 Projects have included In the Mouth of this Dragon and Compass Song with Mendi & Keith Obadike; the modern opera Binibon with composer Elliott Sharp; Tonya Pinkin's Truth and Reconciliation of Womyn; choreographer Stefani Batten Bland's Patien(ce); Derek McPhatter's afrofuturist LGBTQ musical, Bring the Beat Back; and the musical podcast series, andThe Misadventures of Clown Zer0, co-created by the NY NeoFuturists' Nicole Hill, Connor Sampson, and Colin Summers.

 Sound uses “harmonic intimacy” (a personal term) as a gateway into invoking inter-generational and collective memory, pre-identity universal information, and the deeply personal, individualized experience.

 Sound is currently working on an original project entitled, Data and the Disciple.